dthaler/teep/README.md

 * UntrustedTimeTALib: Static lib TA-side support for calling untrusted absolute time APIs from a TA.

-OTrP:
+TEEP:

-* OTrPAgentBrokerLib: OTrP Agent Broker in a static lib.
+* TeepAgentBrokerLib: TEEP Agent Broker in a static lib.

-* OTrPAgentTA: OTrP Agent in a TA.
+* TeepAgentTA: TEEP Agent in a TA.

-* OTrPTamBrokerLib: OTrP TAM Broker in a static lib.
+* TeepTamBrokerLib: TEEP TAM Broker in a static lib.

-* OTrPTamTA: OTrP TAM in a TA.
+* TeepTamTA: TEEP TAM in a TA.

-* OTrPCommonTALib: OTrP trusted code that is needed by both an Agent and a TAM.
+* TeepCommonTALib: TEEP trusted code that is needed by both an Agent and a TAM.

 Sample:

-* DeviceHost: Sample host app to run an OTrP Agent Broker.
+* DeviceHost: Sample host app to run an TEEP Agent Broker.

-* TamHost: Sample host app to run an OTrP TAM Broker.
+* TamHost: Sample host app to run an TEEP TAM Broker.